APIs, concepts, guides, and more

 • Ubuntu 24.04

-A PREEMPT_RT patched kernel is required for real-time performance on Linux.
+A PREEMPT_RT enabled kernel is required for real-time performance on Linux.

 RSI recommends Intel CPUs with the TCC feature for the best real-time performance.
 See the Intel TCC CPU list.